Wage And Hour Requirements For Employers In The Transportation Industry

-For wage and hour purposes, California includes employers that utilize motor vehicles to move people or objects in the category of Transportation.
-Examples of employers included in this category would be employers in the field of logistics, fluid transport, or a taxi service, a limousine service, employers engaged in parcel delivery, or similar service.
-My law firm continues to provide services and support to California employers in these industries.
+For wage and hour purposes, California includes employers that utilize motor vehicles to move people or objects in the category of transportation.
+Examples of employers included in this category would be those in the field of logistics, fluid transport, or a taxi service, a limousine service, employers engaged in parcel delivery, or similar service.
+CE Smith Labor Law continues to provide services and support to California employers in these industries.
 As a California employer in this industry, here are some general, state-law requirements and protocols of which you must be aware:

-Wage & Hour Orders: Of course, California employers are subject to the minimum requirements of the Federal Fair Labor Standards Act.
-But, California’s minimum wage and overtime requirements exceed Federal Standards:
+Wage and hour orders: Of course, California employers are subject to the minimum requirements of the federal Fair Labor Standards Act.
+But, California’s minimum wage and overtime requirements exceed federal standards:

-3. Cal.
-Overtime Pay Requirements: Unless a specified exemption applies, time worked in excess of (8) eight hours in one day or in excess of (40) forty hours in a week or for the first eight hours of work on the seventh day must paid at the rate of one and one-half (1.5) times the employee’s regular rate of pay.
-Any work in excess of (12) twelve hours in a single day or in excess of (8) hours on the seventh day must be compensated at the rate of two times (2.0) the employee’s regular, hourly rate of pay.
+2. California. overtime pay requirements: Unless a specified exemption applies, time worked in excess of eight hours in one day or in excess of 40 hours in a week or for the first eight hours of work on the seventh day must paid at the rate of one and one-half times the employee’s regular rate of pay.
+Any work in excess of 12 hours in a single day or in excess of eight hours on the seventh day must be compensated at the rate of two times the employee’s regular, hourly rate of pay.

-4. Applicability of Federal Motor Carrier Exemption to Overtime Pay Requirements: Employers whose employees are engaged in the transportation of goods and services across state lines might be subject to an exemption from the overtime pay requirements of both state and Federal law.
+3. Applicability of Federal Motor Carrier exemption to overtime pay requirements: Employers whose employees are engaged in the transportation of goods and services across state lines might be subject to an exemption from the overtime pay requirements of both state and federal law.
 However, strict requirements must be met for this exception to apply.
 A legal review of the applicability of the exemption should first be conducted to determine whether the exemption applies.

-5. Other Exemptions to Overtime Pay Requirements: An employer who misclassifies an employee as salaried may inadvertently commit numerous violations of State and Federal wage and hour laws.
-A legal review of such classifications is strongly recommended to avoid fines, penalties and other liability for misclassifications.
+4. Other exemptions to overtime pay requirements: An employer who misclassifies an employee as salaried may inadvertently commit numerous violations of state and federal wage and hour laws.
+A legal review of such classifications is strongly recommended to avoid fines, penalties and any other liability for misclassifications.

-6. Meal and Rest Periods: An employer must provide the opportunity for an off-duty meal period of at least (30) thirty minutes to every employee who works more than (5) five hours daily, with a paid, (ten) minute rest period, in the middle of the shift, for every four hours worked.
-This means, for example, that a full-time employee, who works (8) hours per day, must have the opportunity for at least one, off-duty meal period and two, paid rest periods each day.
+5. Meal and rest periods: An employer must provide the opportunity for an off-duty meal period of at least 30 minutes to every employee who works more than five hours daily, with a paid, 10-minute rest period, in the middle of the shift, for every four hours worked.
+This means, for example, that a full-time employee, who works eight hours per day, must have the opportunity for at least one, off-duty meal period and two, paid rest periods each day.